Upcoming Events

 Lieutenant General Bradley A. Heithold

 Lt.
-Gen. Bradley Heithold is the Principal Deputy Director, Cost Assessment and Program Evaluation, Office of the Secretary of Defense in Washington, D.C.
+Gen. Bradley Heithold is currently the President, and CEO of H3 Consulting Group, LLC.
+On active duty he was previously the Principal Deputy Director, Cost Assessment and Program Evaluation, Office of the Secretary of Defense in Washington, D.C.
 As the Principal Deputy Director, he helps lead an organization responsible for analyzing and evaluating the department’s plans, programs, and budgets in relation to U.S. defense objectives, projected threats, allied contributions, estimated costs, and resource constraints.

 General Heithold enlisted in the Air Force in 1974 and spent three years at Holloman Air Force Base, N.M., as an F-4D avionics technician.
 He was commissioned in 1981 as a distinguished graduate of the ROTC program at the University of Arkansas.
 He has commanded at the squadron, group, wing, agency, and MAJCOM levels, including serving as the Commander of the 451st Air Expeditionary Group in Southwest Asia and as the Commander, Air Force Intelligence, Surveillance and Reconnaissance Agency.
 He has also served as the Vice Commander, United States Special Operations Command.
 Prior to his arrival at CAPE, he was the Commander of Air Force Special Operations Command.